ameli/restoreio/docs/source/user_guide/generating_ensembles.rst

 Required Variables
 ------------------

-To generate ensembles, you should provide one of the following additional variables in your input file:
+To generate ensemble, you should provide one of the following additional variables in your input file:

 * :ref:`Ocean's Surface East and North Velocity Error Variables <ocean-vel-err-var-sec>`
 * :ref:`Geometric Dilution of Precision Variables <ocean-gdop-var-sec>`